-In accordance with the Policy, the Santander Group adopts consistent remuneration practices that comply with the regulations applicable in the jurisdictions where it operates.
+The Santander Group adopts consistent remuneration practices that comply with the regulations applicable in the jurisdictions where it operates.

-Remuneration is defined to promote a culture of high performance, in which people are rewarded and acknowledged for their performance, competence, and for the impact they have on the success of the Group and / or its subsidiaries.
+Remuneration is defined to promote a high performance culture, in which people are rewarded and recognized for their performance, competence, and for the impact they have on the success of the Group and / or its subsidiaries.

-The remuneration practices of the Santander Group shall always be aligned with the interests of its shareholders, employees, customers and society, and, in particular, they shall promote good conduct.
-The Group also ensures that the remuneration policies are consistent with adequate and effective risk management and will not assign incentives that may contribute to exceeding the level of tolerated risk or that may endanger or limit the Group's ability to keep a solid capital base.
+Santander Group's remuneration practices shall always be aligned with the interests of its shareholders, employees, customers and society, and, in particular, they shall promote good conduct.
+The Santander Group ensures, through its practices, that the remuneration policies foster and are consistent with solid, effective risk management and with keeping a solid capital base.